Estimated reading time: 20 minutes

 Hurricane

-The big surprise of the month was the hurricane, where we lost power for six days and lost all of our food.
+The biggest surprise of the month was the hurricane, which left us without power for six days and caused us to lose all our food.

-I also went over Budget on my data plan because, well, I’m addicted to the internet, and I needed it to keep my sanity.
+I also went over my data plan budget because, well, I’m addicted to the internet, and I needed it to keep my sanity.

 Budget Update